kedi1991/granny-restaurant-booking/README.md

 ## Known bugs
 1. Editing a reservation will erase the initial date value
+2. No CSS styling on the admin panel page

 ## Future changes
 1. Add notifications (messaging) to the UI